 Retirement and IHT reforms:

 The retirement landscape is undergoing rapid change with new inheritance tax and pension rules impacting established strategies.
 From April 2026, inheritance tax reliefs are set to tighten, with less IHT relief for AIM shares and a new allowance on unquoted Business Relief.
-Other proposed measures may see unused pension funds and death benefits treated differently, altering how generational wealth is transferred.
+In addition, unused pension funds and death benefits will be brought into the scope of inheritance tax from 6 April 2027.

 The fundamentals of IHT and Business Relief